acetum/Checkio-Python-projects/README.md

 4. NumberBase

 I really felt stupid after seeing the other answers to this problem.
 The object is to build a function that accepts a number as a string and the radix of the numerical system use and output the integer, while refusing any number that doesn't fit with that numerical system.
 I finally came up with this solution, only to find that Python has a built-in function that does this: it's called int().
 I've been using it to convert floating point numbers, but hadn't realized I could also input a base other than 10.
 Live and learn!

+4. Stressful.py

+This is a solution for the problem at https://py.checkio.org/mission/stressful-subject/ It as the second time I read up on regex and it's (very) slowly starting to click.
+This was actually a fun problem.
+It also taught me to be flexible: I was trying to solve a conditional using regex, when a simple built-in function (.upper()) could do the trick.